Cycle9898/OC_Projet-13_ArgentBank_Front/README.md

 The page was integrated from a [static site mockup](https://github.com/Cycle9898/OC_Projet-13_ArgentBank_Back/tree/main/designs).

+Redux is used to store the global state of the application.

 Data is retrieved via an API.
 More infos on this API [here](https://github.com/Cycle9898/OC_Projet-13_ArgentBank_Back).

 Data from 2 users is currently available through the API :